How to Play Roulette Online

 AMERICAN ROULETTE

-The maximum payout for a single number bet in a game of American Roulette is 35 to 1.
+The maximum payout for a single number bet on an American Roulette wheel is 35 to 1.
 Here are the odds of success for the main bet types:

 • Straight: 2.6%